cheyrou23/using-cloud/help for information security people/evaluating trello.md

 #### 4. Governance framework

->Trello does not meet the objectives of this principle.
+>Trello does not meet the objectives of this principle

 * Trello have not provided any information on their security governance functions.

 #### 5. Operational security

->Trello partially meets the objectives of this principle.
+>Trello partially meets the objectives of this principle

 * enterprise customers can report incidents to Trello Customer Support during office hours by phone or email